Titans Grip

 Pricing: $29.95/month.

-Best for: The grappler specifically committed to learning the unique 10th Planet system, especially those without a local affiliate school.
+Best for: Grapplers specifically committed to learning the unique 10th Planet system, especially those without a local affiliate school.

-Limitations: Its utility is limited if you don’t train within the 10th Planet framework.
-It is a highly specialized library with no AI or interactive feedback features, serving a specific stylistic niche.
+Limitations: Limited utility if you don't train within the 10th Planet framework.
+Highly specialized library with no AI or interactive feedback features.

-What it does: Smoothcomp is primarily a tournament management platform used by organizers worldwide.
-Its app allows athletes to find, register for, and track their brackets and results at competitions.
+What it does: Primarily a tournament management platform used by organizers worldwide.
+Its app lets athletes find, register for, and track brackets and results at competitions.

 Key features: